Class 11 | The Magic of Words

 3. How does the writer in her essay, “Look at a Teacup” show the relationship among the falling flowers and teacups, falling bodies and beds, and falling off bombs onto women and falling countries?

-The teacup about which the writer Hampel talks was brought from Czechoslovakia which was later on destroyed in the Second World War.
+Ans: The teacup about which the writer Hampel talks was brought from Czechoslovakia which was later on destroyed in the Second World War.
 Hampel’s mother offered that teacup to hand down her culture to her daughter but Hampel didn’t follow her mother’s culture of marrying and bearing children.
 The flowers inside the cup are scattered and they are falling separately.
 The band of gold on the inner circle is disappearing due to constant use.
 This indicates that the old tradition is disappearing.
 The Second World War began in 1930, many women lost their husband on the battlefield, and enemies compelled these widows to fall in the beds of others.
 Here, falling bodies and beds indicates the miserable condition of married women of that time.
 The Second World War made women’s future dark.
 The young girls were afraid of getting married.
 In the same way, many countries means falling of freedom, peace and their own identity after the Second World War.

 4. What is Hampel’s attitude toward marriage?

-The Hampel’s mother got married in 1939 when the Second World War began.
+Ans: The Hampel’s mother got married in 1939 when the Second World War began.
 It destroyed many things.
 Many married women who lost their husband and family members were compelled to fall on the beds of strange persons after own husband’s death in the battlefield.
 The destructive Second World War caused a sense of fear in a young girl’s life.
 The writer herself saw miserable condition of married women of that period.
 They lost the faith in marriage.
 Hampel takes ‘work’ as an important thing but not marriage.
 For writer and her generation marriage is a tragedy.

 5. What does the story “Look at a Teacup” tell us about being women?

-Hampel says that in the generation of Hampel’s mother, there was great faith in marriage and family relations before marriage.
+Ans: Hampel says that in the generation of Hampel’s mother, there was great faith in marriage and family relations before marriage.
 The traditional women wanted to hand over their tradition and culture to their daughters.
 They considered that women should marry for sexual relations.
 For them, family life was greater than work.
 But modern women don’t follow the traditional values and work is greater than families for modern women.
 Marriage and family life is tragedy for Hampel’s generation.

 6. What does the essay “Look at a Teacup” tell us about marriage?
 About mother-daughter relationship?
 About the importance of family?

-The ‘teacup’ about which is talking was bought from Czechoslovakia.
+Ans: The ‘teacup’ about which is talking was bought from Czechoslovakia.
 Later on this country was destroyed in the Second World War.
 According to the writer, Hampel before the Second World War marriage and family life was considered a great thing.
 The mother used to hand over culture and their possession to their daughter.
 Hampel’s mother also did the same thing as other women used to do.
 Her mother gave her a teacup as a gift.
 The teacup reminds the writer about her mother’s marriage, a happy life, etc. they didn’t have sexual relations before marriage.
 This essay also tells us about the importance of happy family life before the Second World War.
 But during the Second World War, many married women lost their husbands and family members in the battlefield and compelled to fall in the beds of strange ones and these women cursed themselves of being women.
 After the Second World War, the importance of married life fell down.
 The Second World War caused fear in young women.
 Married life means to means to Hampel and Hampel’s generation is a tragedy.

 7. Explain “The cup is a detail, a small uncharged finger from the mid-century bonfire”.

-The cup, which was offered to the writer Hampel, was brought from Czechoslovakia.
+Ans: The cup, which was offered to the writer Hampel, was brought from Czechoslovakia.
 It was a beautiful cup with beautiful flowers inside it.
 In that century, Czechoslovakia was destroyed in the Second World War.
 The Second World War started in 1939 or in the mid-century.
 The married women lost their husbands as well as family members in the war.
 Everything was destroyed but the cup remained unaffected.
 Here, uncharted finger indicates that whole-body or everything brunt except little finger or little teacup in the war.
 The country Czechoslovakia lost its culture, tradition, identity, freedom, etc. in the war.
 Here, the unchanged finger is the symbol art of Czechs.

 Questions for Practice :

-1. What major event took place in 1939 and what were the “many things that fell that year?”
+- What major event took place in 1939 and what were the “many things that fell that year?”

-2. What does “Look at a Teacup” tell us about marriage?
+- What does “Look at a Teacup” tell us about marriage?
 About mother-daughter relationship?
 About the importance of family about women?

-3. In what significant ways are the mother and the daughter different from each other in “Look at a Teacup”?
+- In what significant ways are the mother and the daughter different from each other in “Look at a Teacup”?

-4. Explain the daughter’s attitude toward marriage.
+- Explain the daughter’s attitude toward marriage.

-5. How does the writer in the essay, ‘Look at a Teacup’ show the relationship among falling flowers and teacup, falling bodies and beds, falling of the bombs into women and falling countries.
+- How does the writer in the essay, ‘Look at a Teacup’ show the relationship among falling flowers and teacup, falling bodies and beds, falling of the bombs into women and falling countries.
 Also, write Patricia Hampel’s view on Marriage.

-7 thoughts on “Look at a Teacup
+7 thoughts on “Look at a Teacup”

-1. I’ve read several good stuff here.
+I’ve read several good stuff here.
 Definitely worth bookmarking for revisiting.
 I wonder how much effort you put to make such a great informative website.

-2. Thanks for such a beautiful answer,
+Thanks for such a beautiful answer,

 It will be very helpful for my examination.
 Published other answers also thank you again